 True Crime Diva’s Thoughts

 What’s ironic about this case is that those involved were willing to permanently silence Robin for talking about the affair and filing the lawsuit.
 They wanted her to keep quiet about everything.
-Yet, she ends up missing, people find out about the affair and lawsuit anyway, and now we associate Marquez with Robin and her mysterious disappearance.
-And Marquez’ wife never left him, even AFTER finding out about the affair, so what the hell was he so worried about?
+Yet, she ends up missing, people find out about the affair and suit anyway, and now we associate Marquez with Robin and her mysterious disappearance.
+Marquez’s wife never left him, even AFTER finding out about the affair, so what the hell was he so worried about?
 What were the officers worried about if Robin was not silenced?

 Or maybe they were just assholes who loved to bully and hurt people.
 Was Robin the first to disappear?
 The last?

 - Rastrelli, Ira.
-‘Who Killed Deputy Sheriff Robin Abrams?’.
+“Who Killed Deputy Sheriff Robin Abrams?”.
 Baltimore Post Examiner.
-N.p., 2015.
-Web.
-21 Aug.
-2015.
+October 17, 2014.